zahariev-webbersof/Python-Dev-Society-website/README.md

 Official Python Dev Society documentation
 - Тhe site is under development !!!

-This is the source for the https://python-society.com website

-- main branch is deployed to https://python-society.com

 # Technologies used in the project

 - SCSS